amplitude/experiment-evaluation/README.md

 # experiment-evaluation

 Multiplatform (JVM, Node.js, Native) implementation of the experiment evaluation engine.
-The purpose of this library is to share the same evaluation code across all local-evaluation experiment SDKs.
+The purpose of this library is to share the same evaluation code across local-evaluation experiment SDKs which don't have a language-native implementation (Ruby, Python).

 * The current implementation supports:
 * JVM
-* Node.js
 * Native
   * macos
     * macosX64